-In a recent interview I was asked to discuss my views on what was in store for Supply Chain in 2022, and beyond.
+In a recent interview I was asked to discuss my views on what was in store for Supply Chain in the near future and beyond.
 It’s a good time to reflect on recent global events and what this should mean for the future.

-A lot has happened in the last 2 years.
+A lot has happened.
 The pandemic has disrupted and upended a lot of paradigms about how Supply Chains should be run.
 And the profile of Supply Chain has never been higher.

 What major challenges do you foresee the Supply Chain grappling with looking forward?

-I believe that 2022 will see continued disruptions in Supply Chains caused by the Coronavirus pandemic.
+I believe the future will see continued disruptions in Supply Chains caused by the Coronavirus pandemic.
 Many of these disruptions should dissipate over the course of the year but the ripple effect seems to have prolonged these disruptions beyond what many would have suspected.

 Many industries, and economies are still suffering the far reaching effects of the pandemic.
 Automotive chips shortages continue for instance, and commodities supply is short of demand in many different areas.
 Ensuring continuity of supply will be an ongoing issue.